-I offer an initial 50-minute meeting for £25.
+Our initial 50-minute meeting is charged at £20 for everyone.
 This is an opportunity for us to meet and explore what you are going through, what brings you to therapy, how therapy and my approach work, your hopes for therapy, and whether it feels like a good fit to work together.

 Getting in touch